Normal Teenage Behavior or Cause for Concern

 Instead of trying to force them to talk, just ask questions such as “How is your day going?” or “Is there anything you need from me today?”
 Don’t be a consistent listener, but rather a fixer.

 Whether your teen’s behavior is typical or something scarier, you’re not alone, but you don’t have to be on your own.
-At Hillside Horizon, we are experts in supporting adolescents, teenagers, and their families in developing emotional and behavioral difficulties compassionately and competently.
+At Hillside Horizon for Teens, we are experts in supporting adolescents, teenagers, and their families in developing emotional and behavioral difficulties compassionately and competently.

 One way or another, whether your child is demonstrating signs of anxiety, rebellion, or social withdrawal, our licensed professionals are on hand to assist your family with customized counseling and intervention programs that will work.